-This journal is open access and no charges are required for publications.
-All the published articles will be available online for free without time limitations in the journal archive under www.jevtm.com, archives.
+This Journal is open access and no charges are required for publications.
+All the published articles will be available online for free without time limitations in the Journal archive, JEVTM Archives.

-The journal is published by the EVTM research group at the Örebro University Hospital (copywrites), Sweden and in cooperation with the EVTM society.
+The Journal is published by the EVTM research group at the Örebro University Hospital (copyright), Sweden and in cooperation with the EVTM society.

-Editor in chief: Tal M Hörer MD PhD.
+Editor in Chief: Tal M Hörer MD PhD, firstname.lastname@example.org

 A manuscript submitted to the Journal must constitute a unique piece of work that is not under consideration for publication, in part or whole, by another journal.

 GUIDELINES FOR SUBMISSION

 Submissions should preferably be produced using Microsoft Word, although other formats will be considered.
 The submission process requires three discreet documents:

 Please ensure that names and contact details are included for all authors of a manuscript on the online submission system.